joannakonieczny/bridge-crossroad/docs/architecture.md

 These are schemas for DTO objects only.

-- Remember to write appropriate interfaces that correspond to Mongoose models
+- Remember to write appropriate types that correspond to Mongoose models
 - Use Types.ObjectId for object IDs
 - Remember that every object has `_id`, even nested ones (although you don't have to declare them if you don't need them)